Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Development of a mechanical model

 The second formulation separates the real part ($E^{\prime }(\omega )$: storage modulus) and the imaginary part ($E^{\prime \prime }(\omega )$: loss modulus) of $E^{\ast }(\omega )$.
 The storage modulus can thus be written as:

 Notice the properties:

-This model is applied to both moduli $E_{L}$ and $G_{LT}.$ For sake of simplicity, the parameters are denoted $E_{1},$ $E_{2}$, $E_{3}$, and $G_{1}$ , $G_{2}$, $G_{3}$, and the storage moduli given by Equation (\ref{eq4}) $ E^{\prime }(\omega )$ and $G^{\prime }(\omega )$, respectively$.$ Therefore for each reed (and each series), the model requires 6 parameters instead of 2 (while experiments gave 4 main factors only for the whole set of results).
+For the sake of simplicity, the parameters corresponding to $E_{L}$ and $G_{LT}$ are denoted $E_{1},$ $E_{2}$, $E_{3}$, and $G_{1}$, $G_{2}$, $G_{3}$, and the storage moduli given by Equation (\ref{eq4}) $ E^{\prime }(\omega )$ and $G^{\prime }(\omega )$, respectively$.$ Therefore for each reed (and each series), the model requires 6 parameters instead of 2 (while experiments gave 4 main factors only for the whole set of results).

 >From the knowledge of the 6 parameters, the resonance frequencies can be deduced by an iteration procedure.
 For each mode the starting point of the iteration is the mean value $f^{(0)\text{ }}$of the experimental resonance frequency (see Table \ref{Table_table_1}), then the storage moduli are deduced from Equation (\ref{eq4}), then a new value $f^{(1)}$ by using Equation (\ref {eq1}), etc...
 The convergence of the iteration method is fast, actually one iteration is enough.
 This can be understood by the fact that the derivative of the iterated function is small (notice that the two first rows of Table \ref{Table_table_3} correspond to the derivative of $E_{L}$ and $G_{LT}$ with respect to frequency).
 If we give an arbitrary value, for instance $ f^{(0)}=6000$, one iteration more is required for a comparable precision.
 In all hypotheses (see Appendix \ref{Hypot}), we used one iteration only.
 This procedure allows the determination of $f(m)$ from the coefficients $E_{1},$ $E_{2}$, $E_{3}$, $G_{1}$, $G_{2}$, $G_{3}$ for a given reed and a given series.